 Religion in the U.S.: Items of Note From Ongoing Research

 Find out more about recent research on Americans' religious behavior in a time of significant change.

 Jimmy Carter and the Challenge of Identifying Evangelicals

 Former U.S. President Jimmy Carter has been identified as an evangelical for most of his public career, but defining exactly what that means today faces a number of challenges.

 How Many Americans Believe in God?

-Measuring Americans' faith in God depends on the threshold of "belief."
+Gauging Americans' belief in God depends on the threshold for "belief."